emintz/ArduinoLib/RTOSAid/examples/StressMutex/README.md

 Come back when you feel completely restored and check the LEDs.
 If red is off and yellow and green are lit, the test has passed.

 If the test passes, take a victory lap.
-If it fails, please let us know.
+If it fails, please open an issue to let us know.

 Enjoy!